 Will I ever get my kitchen done?
 Yes – sooner than later.
 Between a 2 week cruise and all the holidays, then a few scheduling problems, it’s getting back on track.

 I’m glad to say at least one project got done this week – although small, it was important to me and took planning.
-You know how much I like to cook, so having these in order was a must.finished namedNew floor down last week which looks great – look for details on this soon.
+You know how much I like to cook, so having these in order was a must.New floor down last week which looks great – look for details on this soon.

 As part of getting my kitchen done and some decluttering-organizing, I knew something had to be done about the spices.
 I have so many I love to use and others are rather random but stuck in the pantry shelves I would sometimes forget what I had or couldn’t find them.